ElliePenguins/UserData/README.md

 # UserData

-This repository contains logic and elements that can help when needing to deal with user information in a C program.
+This repository contains logic (functions) and elements (structs) that can help when needing to deal with user information.

 Instead of producing a binary, it should be compiled into position-independant code via. a ".so" file for use with